Local Tableaux (Section 3) #

 Local Rules #

-A local rule is a OneSidedLocalRule
+A local rule is a OneSidedLocalRule, a left-right contradiction, or a LoadRule.

 Note that formulas can be in four places: left, right, loaded left, loaded right.